AtleSkaanes/Programming-notes/Javascript/Variables/Variables in JS.md

 | Number   | 5, 2.4, 10               |                   |
 | String   | "Hello World!", "35"     | [[Strings in JS]] |
 | Array    | [5,2,6], ["this","that"] | [[Arrays in JS]]  |

+### Keywords

+beside types, you can get different variables depending on the keyword you choose to initialize it with